to home page«Home

 tion of their friends, about three o'clock.

-and of course, Nanna added the marriage to the list in her ledger!
+and of course, Mamma added the marriage to the list in her ledger!

 note of the marriage